Yaskawa-Global/SmartPendantSDK/docs/en/howto-read-write-io.md

 ### Monitoring

-If you need to periodically check the values of I/O in your code, rather than having to program a timer to repeatedly call outputGroupsValue() (for example), you can instead request I/O signals and groups to be monitored for you, and when their value changes, an event will be generated which you can capture with a callback listener.
+If you need to periodically check the values of I/O in your code, rather than having to program a timer to repeatedly call `outputGroupsValue()` (for example), you can instead request I/O signals and groups to be monitored for you, and when their value changes, an event will be generated which you can capture with a callback function.

 ```java
     // in your init code, subscribe once to the IOvalueChanged event type